bigskysoftware/htmx/www/content/essays/right-click-view-source.md

 This was a traumatic event in English history, as evidenced by this poem by an 18th century anon:

 > The law locks up the man or woman
+>
 > Who steals the goose from off the common,
+>
 > But lets the greater felon loose
+>
 > Who steals the common from the goose.
 >
-> 18th century anon
+> --18th century anon

 In the last decade, the web has gone through a period of "Digital Enclosure", where ["Walled Gardens"](https://en.wikipedia.org/wiki/Closed_platform), such as Facebook & Twitter, have replaced the earlier, more open and more chaotic blogs and internet forums.

 ### Technical Enclosure

-Many (most?) developers have decried this trend.
+Many (most?) web developers have decried this trend.

 However, despite recognizing the danger of an increasingly closed internet, many web developers don't consider their own technical decisions and how those decisions can also contribute to the disappearance of web's _culture_ of openness.

-Inadvertently, for the most part, technical trends and decisions in web development in the last two decades has lead to what we term a "Technical Enclosure" of the web, a processes whereby technical decisions chip away at the #ViewSource affordance that Cory Doctrow discusses in the opening quote of this article.
+Inadvertently (for the most part) technical trends and decisions in web development in the last two decades have lead to what we term a "Technical Enclosure" of the web, a processes whereby technical decisions chip away at the #ViewSource affordance that Cory Doctrow discusses in the opening quote of this article, an affordance that existed as a commons for early web developers.

 To see a stark example of the decline of the [#ViewSource](https://en.wikipedia.org/wiki/View-source_URI_scheme) affordance in web development and Technical Enclosure in action, we can look at what is perhaps the most popular web page on the